benj2468/cs76/PA2/README.md

 At each state, only one robot can move.
 The action enum described those moves, and how they change the robot's location coordinates.

 I've added a new printing function for a maze to show the goal states as well.

-It can be notes, that storing the goals in the problem rather than in the maze is a waste of space, since the goals don't change.
-But I understand why we would want to store them in one place rather than another...
+My heuristic for the maze problem is the sum of the manhattan distances from each location to it's designated solution.
+The proof for why this works in below.

 ### SensorlessProblem